Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter05.rst

 If you recall, the previous |extract_ex|_ example started with an XComponent_ instance by calling :py:meth:`.Lo.open_doc`, and then converted it to XTextDocument_. :py:meth:`.Write.open_doc` returns the XTextDocument_ reference in one go.

+:ref:`class_write_write_text` is a wrapper around the XTextDocument_ instance, and provides a many convenience methods for accessing the document's text and cursors:

 ``show_paragraphs()`` moves the visible on-screen cursor through the document, highlighting a paragraph at a time.
-This requires two cursors – an instance of XTextViewCursor_ and a separate XParagraphCursor_.
+This requires two cursors – an instance of XTextViewCursor_ and a separate XParagraphCursor_ which are accessed by calling :py:meth:`.Write.get_view_cursor`.
 The paragraph cursor is capable of moving through the document paragraph-by-paragraph, but it's a model cursor, so invisible to the user looking at the document on-screen. ``show_paragraphs()`` extracts the start and end positions of each paragraph and uses them to move the view cursor, which is visible.